department-of-veterans-affairs/vets-website/docs/schemaform/form-config.md

 When this form is sent to the backend, the fields in the `view:sponsorServiceOptions` object will be moved up one level and sent alongside `dic` and `chapter31`.
 The back end will never see objects with names that start with `view:`, but it will get all the fields inside of them.

-## I want to indent all the fields that are using expandUnder
+## I want to indent or style the fields that are using expandUnder

-If you need to indent all the fields that are being expanded/collapsed with the expandUnder option, you can set a class on the controlling field.
+If you need to indent all the fields that are being expanded/collapsed with the expandUnder option, or do some other styling, you can set a class on the controlling field.

 ```js
 // uiSchema